 There are no specific reduction targets for the transport sector foreseen under the Kyoto Protocol.
 However, there are several European policies and strategies (see below) aiming at the reduction of GHG emissions from transport.
-From 1 January 2012, air transport will be included in the EU ETS.
+From 1 January 2012, air transport has been included in the EU ETS.

 Related policy documents

 COM(2011) 144 Roadmap to a Single European Transport Area – Towards a competitive and resource efficient transport system